-In September 2013, Oceanlab, University of Aberdeen, was awarded funding from the European Commission under the Fixed-Point Open Ocean Observatories (FixO3, www.fixo3.eu ) project for further analysis of the DELOS data.
+In September 2013, Oceanlab, University of Aberdeen, was awarded funding from the European Commission under the Fixed-Point Open Ocean Observatories (FixO3, www.fixo3.eu ) project to integrate the DELOS observatories into the FixO3 network.
 The FixO3 project seeks to integrate and harmonise the current technological, procedural and e-infrastructure processes of a network of open ocean fixed observatories in the Atlantic Ocean and Mediterranean Sea.
-Under the FixO3 project, Jessica Craig will undertake long-term archiving and analysis of the DELOS data, including entry into the PANGAEA data library.
 The inclusion of DELOS in FixO3 represents a major contribution of the project to an international programme and will ensure long-term storage of the data.

 As the first phase of DELOS continues, many options for the future of the project are being considered, which will guide the development of DELOS over the 25 year life of the project.